Ecbatana (Old Persian Hagmatana, "gathering place"): main settlement of the Medes, modern Hamadan.

 Among the other sights in Hamadan that may date back to Antiquity is the little mausoleum of Esther and Mordecai, the Jewish wife of the Achaemenid king Xerxes and her uncle.
 Although the sanctuary, the only national monument of the Jews in modern Iran, is very old indeed (it is already mentioned by Benjamin of Tudela in the twelfth century), the cult is probably medieval, not ancient, and has nothing to do with the Parthian royal tombs, maintained by Jews, that the Jewish historian Flavius Josephus mentions in Ecbatana.note[Flavius Josephus, Jewish Antiquities 10.265.]
 The inscription mentions that the mother of two eleventh-century physicians erected the cenotaphs.

 One final monument is the famous "lion of Hamadan".
 According to a local legend, rubbing this monument with oil will make a bride fertile.
 It has been argued that this ancient statue belongs to the funeral monument of Hephaestion, the lover of Alexander the Great.
-This is certainly not the case, as he was cremated in Babylon, and all the remains in the neighborhood belong to a Parthian cemetery.
-Stilistically, however, it may be Hellenistic.
+This is certainly not the case, as Hephaestion was cremated in Babylon, where the remains of his funeral pyre have been identified, and all the remains in the neighborhood of Hamadan's lion belong to a Parthian cemetery.
+Stilistically, however, the "lion of Hamadan" may be Hellenistic.